Normal and segmented logical log record formats

 To understand how the product divides a single record into segments, first consider the basic layout of a logical log record, shown in the following figure:

-Log Master for DB2 can divide a logical log record that reflects an update into one, two, or three segments.
+Log Master can divide a logical log record that reflects an update into one, two, or three segments.
 The following figure shows how the product divides the record into multiple segments and how the three indicator fields in the logical log header describe the segments.

 Segmented logical log records